-The local hydrodynamic connectivity index (CI), CI(i,j, T{Integ}), was then defined as the ratio of $Q_D(i,j, T{Integ})$ to the total amount of tracer released in shellfish farmed areas (Q_E), $Q_E = [C{PCT}] \times V_E$, where V_E is the combined volume of all shellfish farming areas and $[C{PCT}]$ is the vertical concentration in all cells of the grid corresponding to shellfish farming areas (n = 566).
-To compare observed recruitment and simulated hydrodynamic connectivity, CI values were calculated for the date each collector was harvested to estimate the abundance of pediveligers, i.e. every 2 wk from 1 June to 1 October in 2012, 2013 and 2014:
+V_E is the combined volume of all shellfish farming areas and [C{PCT}] is the vertical concentration in all cells of the grid corresponding to shellfish farming areas (n=566).
+To compare observed recruitment and simulated hydrodynamic connectivity, CI values were calculated for the date each collector was harvested to estimate the abundance of pediveligers, i.e. every two weeks from June 1st to October 1st in 2012, 2013 and 2014.

-$$CI(i, j, T{Integ}) = \frac{Q_D(i, j, T{Integ})}{Q_E} / T{Integ}$$ (1)
+$$CI(i,j,T{Integ}) = \frac{Q_D(i,j,T{Integ})}{QE} / T{Integ}$$

-2.5.
-Simulation setup, forcing and open boundary conditions of the MARS-3D model
+2.5 Simulation setup, forcing and open boundary conditions of the MARS-3D model

-Several simulations were run to scan the variability of starting conditions and the following chronology between 1 June and 29 September with a 3 d resolution.
-Hence, the difference between the start of 2 sequential simulations was 3 d.
-A total of 50 simulations were started throughout this period, and each simulation ended 1 mo later.
+Several simulations were run to scan the variability of starting conditions and the following chronology between June 1st and September 29th with 3-day resolution.
+Hence, the difference between the start of two sequential simulations was three days.
+Fifty simulations were started throughout this period, and each simulation ended one month later.
 In each simulation, the passive conservative tracer was released at the beginning of the simulation with a uniform horizontal concentration in each grid cell containing shellfish farms.
-A preliminary simulation was run to calculate and record the daily hydrodynamic states of the system from 1 April until 1 October in each of the 3 study years.
+A preliminary simulation was run to calculate and record the daily hydrodynamic states of the system from April 1st until October 1st in each of the three study years.
 The recorded daily state of the system was used as the initial hydrodynamic conditions for each of the 50 simulations.

 This simulation setup assumed that tracer releases were synchronous.
 The synchronicity hypothesis is based on our previous observations that efficient spawning events are synchronous (Lagarde et al. 2015).
-Since $[C{PCT}]$ is a constant, the total quantities of tracer released per zone only depend on the volume of the zones (Volume Marseillan/Volume Meze/ Volume Bouzigues = 1/1.5/4).
-Thus, the ratio between Q_E Marseillan, Q_E Meze and Q_E Bouzigues is equal to the ratio of the volumes of the zones.
+Since the concentration is a constant (C{PCT}), the total quantities of tracer released per zone only depend on the volume of the zones (Volume Marseillan/Volume meze/ Volume Bouzigues = 1/1.5/4).
+Thus, the ratio between QE Marseillan, QE Meze, QE Bouzigues is equal to the ratio of the volumes of the zones.

-A detailed description of atmospheric forcing and open boundary conditions for Thau lagoon is provided in Fiandrino et al. (2017).
+A detailed description of atmospheric forcing and open boundary conditions for the Thau lagoon is provided in Fiandrino et al. (2017).
 Meteorological data were used to describe the state of the atmospheric boundary layer: wind speed at a height of 10 m, and air pressure at sea level.
-Chronologies of wind speed and direction were measured directly above Thau lagoon at Marseillan_ISFZ station with a Campbell Scientific datalogger (CR1000) and Ultra Sonic Wind Sensor (Windsonic).
+Chronologies of wind speed and direction were measured directly above Thau lagoon at Marseillan_ISFZ station with a Campbell Scientific datalogger (CR1000) and Ultra Sonic Wind Sensor (Windsonic Inc.).
 Wind speed and direction were considered to be spatially homogenous across the lagoon (Fiandrino et al. 2017).
-These data were acquired at 1 min intervals and were averaged over 10 min to be consistent with open boundary conditions.
+These data were acquired at one minute intervals and were averaged over 10 minutes to be consistent with open boundary conditions.

-At the open boundary, the model was forced by tide gauge data recorded at 10 min intervals in Sète channel (Holgate et al. 2013) with the 2016 database from the Permanent Service for Mean Sea Level (PSMSL).
-Temperatures and salinity at the open boundary were monitored every 2 wk by the French National Phytoplankton and Phycotoxin Monitoring Network (REPHY 2017) at the Sète-Mer station, located just off the Sète channel inlet.
+At the open boundary, the model was forced by tide gauge data recorded at 10 minute intervals in Sète channel (Holgate et al. 2013) with 2016 database from the Permanent Service for Mean Sea Level (PSMSL).
+Temperatures and salinity at the open boundary were monitored every two weeks by the French National Phytoplankton and Phycotoxin Monitoring Network (REPHY, 2017) at the Sète-Mer station, located just off the Sète channel inlet.

-2.6.
-Data analysis
+2.6 Data analysis

-Statistical analyses were performed with R v.3.5.0 (R Core Team 2015).
+Statistical analyses were performed with R statistical software (R Core Team 2015), version 3.5.0 (2018-04-23).
 The experimental approach was based on correlative and statistical modeling approaches.